alxshelepenok/lumen/content/posts/troubleshooting-custom-dns-domains-dns-configuration-upgrades.md

 ## Can I set a custom domain using an IP address?

 No, we no longer support configuring custom domains using IP addresses.
 We only work with ANAME/ALIAS and CNAME records.
+If you use Google Domains, there is an exception mentioned below.

 ## Can I use an A record instead of ANAME/ALIAS?